TLS inspection

 Ubuntu

-1. Copy the certificate file: cp <certificate-file-name> /usr/local/share/ca-certificates/
+1. Copy the certificate file: cp <certificate_file_name> /usr/local/share/ca-certificates/

-2. Update the certificates: sudo update-ca-certificates
+2. Update certificates: sudo update-ca-certificates

-3. View the updated certificate: cat /etc/ssl/certs/ca-certificates.crt
+3. View the updated certificate:cat /etc/ssl/certs/ca-certificates.crt

 Windows